maxWN/angular-electron-utility/README.md

 ## Summary

-This is a cross platform app that provides a wide array of functionality all in one app!
+This is a cross platform desktop app that provides a wide array of functionality all in one app!
 It provides the following functionality:

  * Video Player
  * Audio Player